MaximMustafin/fundamentals-of-robotics/README.md

 2) Filter the image with Averaging, Median, Gaussian blur, and Bilateral Filtering using OpenCV, and compare the result images

 ![image.png](./Images/Homework4-1.png)

+# Homework 5 &#10003;

+Tasks:
+1) Corrupt an image with a noise (using an adjusting slider to change the noise propotions, e.g. from 10 to 90%)
+2) Filter the image with Frequency Filtering (Mean Filter, Gaussian, etc.) using Numpy and OpenCV, and compare the result images with relevant convolution filters
+3) Find the edges with Frequency Filters (Laplacian, Sobel X and Y, Sharr X and Y) using Numpy / OpenCV, and compare the result images with the relevant convolution filters